Characters: Tekkaman Blade

 - Armchair Military

-- Fantastic Racism: To extremes at time, even treating the hero like a bastard traitor to his own race simply for being a Tekkaman even though he obviously is one Colbert's side (i.e.- he wants the Radam dead as much as said General does)
+- Fantastic Racism: To extremes at time, even treating the hero like a traitor of his own race simply for being a Tekkaman even though he obviously is on the side of humanity.

 - General Ripper